Why go high-efficiency?

 What is a heat pump water heater?

-Heat pump water heaters work like a refrigerator in reverse: They capture heat from the surrounding air and transfer it to the storage tank to heat the water.
+Heat pump water heaters, sometimes referred to as hybrid water heaters, work like a refrigerator in reverse: They capture heat from the surrounding air and transfer it to the storage tank to heat the water.
 Using existing heat makes heat pump water heaters up to three times more efficient than conventional electric water heaters, which must generate their own heat using an electric resistance element.
 Because water heaters can make up about 20% of your electricity costs, this efficiency is key to lowering your electricity bill.

 Is it time to replace yours?